Easy Tahini Recipe – Better Than Store-bought

 - Make Baba Ganoush, an incredible roasted eggplant dip that, dare I say it, might beat out hummus for our favorite dip.

 - Make your own tahini salad dressing.
-Give this Tahini-Miso Dressing, this Simple Dressing or this Avocado Tahini Dressing a look.
-We love using tahini in this Easy Kale and Bean Salad.
+Give this Kale, Bean and Walnut Salad with Tahini Dressing a look.

 - Use it in dessert.
 Seriously.
-Give these Chocolate Chunk Cookies or Honey Cookies a look.
+Give these Chocolate Chunk Cookies a look.

 Tahini is very, very simple to make.
-If you have ever made a nut butter like peanut butter before you’ll notice it is practically the same process: Grind sesame seeds in a food processor with a little oil until smooth.
+If you have ever made a nut butter like peanut butter or almond butter before you’ll notice it is practically the same process: Grind sesame seeds in a food processor with a little oil until smooth.

-As I mentioned earlier, we prefer to use hulled sesame seeds.
-Most often, we will lightly toast the seeds to bring out some of their natural nuttiness, but you can skip this step all together if you’d like.
+- Sesame seeds — As I mentioned earlier, we prefer to use hulled sesame seeds.
+Most often, we will lightly toast the seeds to bring out some of their natural nuttiness, but you can skip this step altogether if you’d like.

 If you plan to toast the seeds, we recommend doing so on the stovetop and not in the oven.
 Sesame seeds are tiny and so they burn very easily.